 EUROCAE ED-112A, § I-2.1.8 places additional requirements on channel synchronization as follows:

-The recordings for separate channels shall be made such that, when replayed, the relative time between channels can be deduced to better than 4 irrespective of recording delay.
+The recordings for separate channels shall be made such that, when replayed, the relative time between channels can be deduced to better than 4 milliseconds irrespective of recording delay.

 However, meeting the differential delay requirement is much more restrictive (the system must be synchronized to within 114 µs).
 Once synchronized, a system meeting the differential delay requirement will also meet the EUROCAE ED-112A requirement.

+Note: Considering next generation radio systems which may be capable of higher audio quality, a differential delay lower than 55us could be achieved which should aim for better audio quality.

 Sidetone Considerations